summer-barrette/ENGI301/project_01/README.md

     * (third) the front of the robot is facing and parallel to the top edge of the paper.
 4. Press the blue button
-    * The blue light should come on.
+    * The blue light should turn on.
     * The robot should drive around while picking up and putting down the pen.
     * The robot should draw a frowny or smiley face.
+    * The blue light should turn off.
 5. The ‘temperature’ function and ‘drawing’ function do not have to be linear.
     This means the temperature can be re-recorded by hitting the yellow button directly after the previous temperature sequence.
 And the robot can re-draw